 The majority of refugees do not attempt an ambitious long journey to a distant developed country.
 Instead, they travel no further than the nearest state neighbouring their home country.
-For families with young children and sick, injured or elderly relatives, it is easy to see why this is the case.
-This puts enormous pressure on states with the largest numbers of refugees, such as Turkey (where over 2 million Syrians now live).
+This is particularly the case for families with young children and sick, injured or elderly relatives.
+This puts enormous pressure on states with the most refugees, such as Lebanon, and Turkey (where over 3 million Syrians now live) and Poland (where millions of Ukrainians fled to).